André Ricard Metalarte Table Lamp

 Manufacturer: Metalarte, Paseo de la Ribera 115, Canovelles, Barcelona, Spain.

 Other versions: This André Ricard Metalarte table lamp also exists as a wall lamp.
-It won an iF Design Award in 1972.
+It was designed two years later in 1971.
+The table lamp received an iF Design Award in 1972.

 André Ricard Sala was born June 18, 1929 in Barcelona, Spain.
 Ricard is an industrial designer.
 He designed mostly for Spanish companies, but also for firms such as Gaggia (coffee machines), Nestlé, Moulinex, Paco Rabanne, Pierre Fabre, Milus, Pierre Junod, Baume & Mercier and others.